NSF REU Site @ UC San Diego

 A Research Experiences for Undergraduates (REU) Site at UC San Diego, Department of Structural Engineering (grant no. NSF-EEC 1757994)

-The 2021 NSF REU Summer Program at UC San Diego is currently being planned as an in-person program, pending COVID-19 panedmic developments.
+The 2021 NSF REU Summer Program at UC San Diego will be held as a virtual/remote program due to the COVID-19 panedmic and campus regulations.

 The overarching goal of this NSF REU Summer Program is to immerse students in a meaningful and highly interdisciplinary research environment within the structural engineering domain and to teach them that design does not end with construction.
 Instead, designing for safety embodies: quantifying potential load conditions, damage mechanics, and uncertainties; monitoring for anomalies during operations; processing this information through cyber-modeling via digital surrogates; and translating the information to actionable knowledge for improving current and future system designs.
 This REU Site will recruit and train 12 to 14 diverse U.S. scholars, working in pairs in a faculty member's lab, for eight weeks each summer to conduct high-impact research alongside other undergraduate and graduate students.
 Download the flyer today!